nrs-org/novelslop/content/vol_01/chap_02.typ

   Suddenly, disrupting the peaceful scenery of an April morning, was a girl who barged right into Mona’s room.

-  Having long blonde twintails and a cute face, she was the representation of an ideal high school girl.
+  Having long blonde twintails and a cute face, she was the perfect representation of an ideal high school girl.
+Or at least she used to be.

   "Mona, wake up!
 Today is your first day of high school, right?"
 Sena, who had just finished her daily morning running practice, woke her sister up in an